JSTOR-Labs/juncture/index.md

 coords: 51.280058, 1.078325

-The Old Weavers House is a half-timbered building on the River Stour dating from the 14th century.
+The Old Weavers House is a half-timbered building on the River Stour at Canterbury.

 ## The Sun Hotel